JCMexplains/writing-for-success-2023/textbook.md

 **Tip**

-When searching for information on the Internet, remember that some websites are more reliable than others. websites ending in **.gov** or **.edu** are generally reliable.
+When searching for information on the internet, remember that some websites are more reliable than others. websites ending in **.gov** or **.edu** are generally reliable.